David Robertson (footballer, born 1986): Rape judgement

 Robertson and David Goodwillie, who was then a teammate of Robertson at Dundee United, were accused of raping a woman in January 2011.
 Goodwillie was charged with rape, but the Scottish legal authorities decided not pursue a criminal prosecution.
 The woman then took a civil action against Robertson and Goodwillie.
 On 17 January 2017, Robertson and Goodwillie were ruled to be rapists and ordered to pay £100,000 in compensation.
 The civil case was judged on the balance of probabilities and did not need corroboration of evidence, unlike in a Scottish criminal case.
 Robertson's club, Cowdenbeath, issued a statement indicating that he would not be considered for selection until further information had been received and considered.
 Robertson subsequently announced his retirement from football.
 In November 2017, three appeal judges at the Court of Session upheld the ruling.
-They avoided paying any of the compensation due by declaring bankruptcy.
+The rapists avoided paying any of the compensation due by declaring bankruptcy.